 Our recommendation is to see how the situation develops before making any decisions.

-If your Group Leader cancels your trip or you aren’t able to join a rescheduled trip or program with an original departure date before May 31, 2020, we have identified refund solutions and will be in touch with each family directly.
+If your Group Leader cancels your trip or you aren’t able to join a rescheduled trip or program with an original departure date before July 15, 2020, we have identified generous cash refund solutions and will be in touch with each family directly.
 The dollar amount of any refund varies based on factors including travel protection purchased and the amount paid toward your program.
 We’ve continued to advocate for our families by working with our vendors and other partners, and we are proud to be offering this in a difficult time for families.

-If your trip departs June 1, 2020, or later, we ask that you give us a bit more time to relay news and updates through your Group Leader.
-We are being mindful of communicating clearly and accurately what we can actually deliver for our communities, which has proven difficult during such a fluid situation.
+If your trip departs July 16, 2020, or later, we ask that you give us a bit more time to relay news and updates through your Group Leader.
+We are being mindful of communicating clearly and accurately what we can actually deliver for our communities, which can prove difficult during such a fluid situation.

 We apologize we aren’t able to offer prompt customer service.
 As you might expect, our phone lines and inboxes are experiencing an unprecedented level of inquiries regarding the coronavirus situation.
 We are currently working to expand our customer service team while also working to support the other parts of our business that are essential during this challenging time.
 Please know that we are doing everything we can to provide the best service possible.
 Here are some suggestions that will help us help you: